+Another suggestion: The relative impacts of warming and fishing on freshwater fish populations

 Abstract:

-Both climate warming and fishing are affecting stock biomass of freshwater fish populations.
-However, disentangling the relative contributions of these two aspects to changes in fish biomass has been difficult.
-Here, we overcome this difficulty by using a temperature-dependent population dynamic model to quantify the impact of warming on the surplus production of freshwater fish.
-Of the 720 populations analyzed, 83 populations had a significant positive response to warming and 66 population had a significant negative response to warming.
-The warming impacts were related to the thermal guild of the species, the latitude at which the population was located, and the stock depletion rate of the population.
-By comparing the relative contributions to stock biomass change, we found that for the vast majority of the populations (93%), fishing had a greater impact than temperature variation.
-Accurate identification of the primary cause of stock fluctuations and understanding the mechanism by which fish populations respond to climate change can help managers choose appropriate fisheries management strategies.
+Both climate change and fishing pressure impact the abundance of freshwater fish populations.
+However, disentangling the relative contributions of these two stressors has been challenging.
+Here, we use a temperature-dependent population dynamics model to simultanesouly quantify the impact of lake warming and recreational and tribal fishing on the productivity of populations of eight species of freshwater fish in the American Midwest .
+Of the 720 populations analyzed, 83 populations have experienced a significant positive response to warming (11.5%) and 66 population have had a significant negative response to warming (9.1%).
+The direction and magnitudes of warming impacts were related to the thermal affinity of the species, the latitude of the population, and the level of exploitation experienced by the population.
+For the vast majority of the populations (93%), fishing had a greater impact on population size than warming.
+Accurate understanding of the primary causes of population fluctuations and the mechanisms by which fish populations respond to climate change can help managers choose appropriate fisheries management strategies.

 Keywords: fish productivity; fishery population dynamics; surplus production model; climate change